ThreatConnect-Inc/threatconnect-developer-docs/docs/python/victims/_metadata/associations/crud/delete.rst

     # define the ID of the victim we would like to retrieve
     victim_id = 123456
+    # define the ID of the incident we would like to disassociate from the victim
+    incident_id = 654321

     # create a victims object
     victims = tc.victims()